caguirre1378/Data-Analyst-Portfolio/README.md

 - LINGO: It is a software tool used to formulate and solve complex mathematical optimization problems.

 **Techniques Applied:**

+Software Used:

+Excel Solver: For solving LP and MILP problems and performing sensitivity analysis.
+LINGO: A comprehensive optimization tool for formulating and solving complex models.

+Techniques Applied:

-- Linear Programming (LP)
+Linear Programming (LP)
-- Mixed-Integer Linear Programming (MILP)
+Mixed-Integer Linear Programming (MILP)
+Binary Integer Linear Programming (BILP)
-- Network Flow Algorithms
-  - Minimum Spanning Tree
+Network Flow Algorithms (e.g., Minimum Spanning Tree, Shortest Path) Decision Tree Analysis
-  - Shortest Path algorithms
+Simulation Modeling

 **Project Structure:**

 The project is organized into three primary modules:

-1. Laptop Allocation Module:

-   - Objective: Strategically allocate a constrained number of laptops among three departments, maximizing productivity and operational efficiency while respecting departmental budgetary and resource constraints.

-   - Methodology: Formulated the allocation problem using LP and MILP to achieve optimal distribution based on departmental requirements.
-Implemented in LINGO, the model analyzed productivity gains relative to resource limitations, allowing for precise, need-based allocation aligned with organizational goals.

-2. Garment Component Shipping Module:

-   - Objective: Optimize the shipping logistics for a clothing company, reducing transportation costs by managing the flow of garment components from multiple manufacturing sites to designated assembly facilities.

-   - Methodology: Tackled this as a Transportation and Transshipment Problem, accounting for both balanced (equal supply and demand) and unbalanced scenarios.
-Using LP in Excel Solver, the model minimized costs across varied routes while maintaining timely delivery schedules, resulting in a highly adaptable shipping plan that aligns with production timelines and reduces overhead.

-3. Network Cabling Module:

-   - Objective: Minimize the infrastructure costs of network cabling by efficiently connecting a network of computers to a central server, ensuring low-latency communication and cost-effectiveness.

-   - Methodology: Addressed this through Network Flow Problem-solving techniques, applying Minimum Spanning Tree and Shortest Path algorithms to determine optimal cabling paths.
-By implementing these algorithms, the module reduced installation costs while maintaining effective connectivity, supporting scalable network expansion for future needs.
+Problem 1: Customer Checkout Optimization

+Objective: Reduce customer balking by optimizing cashier allocation using queueing theory models.
+Methodology:
+Modeled Poisson arrivals and exponential service times.
+Utilized LP to calculate utilization factors and determine the minimum number of cashiers.
+Verified solutions with simulation to assess robustness.

+Problem 2: Specialty Steak Stocking

+Objective: Determine the optimal weekly stocking level for steaks to maximize profitability.
+Methodology:
+Constructed payoff and regret tables.
+Evaluated using expected value, optimistic, and pessimistic criteria.
+Performed sensitivity analysis to validate robustness.

+Problem 3: Profitability Analysis for a New Product

+Objective: Simulate profitability under varying cost scenarios.
+Methodology:
+Conducted 20 random trials for cost variables.
+Calculated mean profit, standard deviation, and confidence intervals.
+Assessed criteria for product launch.

+Problem 4: Copier Selection for Efficiency

+Objective: Evaluate costs and operational efficiency of two copier options for a law office.
+Methodology:
+Calculated hourly costs for lease and employee wages.
+Applied LP to compare costs across scenarios.

+Problem 5: Patent Lawsuit Decision Analysis

+Objective: Decide between settling or going to trial in a patent dispute.
+Methodology:
+Constructed a decision tree with expected monetary values (EMV).
+Evaluated probabilities and costs for both scenarios.

+Problem 6: Aircraft Part Manufacturing Optimization

+Objective: Assign machinists to machines to minimize production time.
+Methodology:
+Used BILP to assign machinists based on skill and availability.
+Optimized assignments under constraints like certification and workload distribution.

 **Usage Instructions:**

 System Requirements:

-- Software: Excel with Solver add-in, LINGO
+Software: Excel with Solver Add-In, LINGO

-- Hardware: Standard system capable of running Microsoft Excel and LINGO
+Hardware: Standard computer capable of running Excel and LINGO

 **Installation and Running Instructions:**

-1. File Setup
+File Setup:

-    - Open the provided Excel and LINGO files to ensure all components are accessible.
+Download provided Excel and LINGO files.

-    - Review the documentation to familiarize yourself with each module’s specific functions and requirements.
+Review accompanying documentation for module-specific instructions.

-2. Module Configuration
+Module Configuration:

-    - For each module, follow the detailed steps in the accompanying documentation.
-Adjust parameters as necessary to tailor the solution to specific data inputs or business scenarios.

-    - Ensure that all necessary configurations, such as data input fields and solver constraints, are accurately set for optimal performance.

-3. Execution

-    - Excel: Launch the Excel Solver from the data analysis tab and run the module’s optimization functions.
-Solver configurations and constraints are pre-set, but can be modified for further refinement based on project requirements.

-    - LINGO: Execute the LINGO script directly to initiate the optimization process.
-The script is designed to run efficiently with the included parameters, but users may adjust variables and constraints for enhanced customization or expanded analytical depth.
+Adjust parameters as needed for business-specific data inputs.
+Ensure solver settings are aligned with project constraints.
+Execution:

+Excel Solver: Run optimization models directly from the Data Analysis tab.
+LINGO: Execute provided scripts, adjusting parameters for enhanced customization.
-4. Results Verification
+Results Verification:
-    - After execution, review the generated results for each module.
-Confirm that outputs align with expected optimization outcomes.

-    - Test with varied input data to validate the robustness and adaptability of each module.
+Cross-check outputs with expected results.
+Perform sensitivity analysis to validate robustness.

 **Testing and Debugging:**

 To ensure solution robustness and adaptability, the following testing and debugging processes were employed:

+Testing and Debugging
-1. Parameter Adjustment and Constraint Validation
+Parameter Adjustment and Constraint Validation:
-   - Refined constraints and adjusted parameters to test the solution's flexibility and resilience under varied scenarios, ensuring that it meets performance standards and business requirements.

-2. Sensitivity Analysis via Solver
-   - Leveraged Solver’s sensitivity analysis to evaluate the impact of variable changes, identifying potential weaknesses and refining outcomes for accuracy and stability.

-3. Iterative Testing and Troubleshooting
-   - Conducted iterative testing to validate data integrity, fine-tune model assumptions, and optimize results, ensuring consistent performance across different use cases.
+Refined constraints to assess model flexibility.
+Sensitivity Analysis:
+Evaluated variable changes for stability.
+Iterative Testing:
+Conducted iterative trials to ensure accuracy.

 These methods collectively strengthened the solution’s adaptability and ensured reliable, accurate outputs in diverse business contexts.